In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three things:

 - Fails to do something that a reasonably careful person WOULD do in the same situation.

 Example: Officer Todd is a police officer who gets a call of a robbery in progress.
 Without activating his sirens and overhead lights, Officer Todd slams on his accelerator and runs through a 4-way stop intersection at 50 miles per hour.
 He strikes Debra, who is driving through the intersection and did not hear or see the patrol car coming.
 Debra is killed by the impact.
+Certainly, the officer killing Debra was not a willful act.
+But his arguable breach of duty led to the death – by the officer slamming the accelerator, there is foreseeability that someone like Debra could get hurt.

 - The defendant owed no duty of care to the plaintiff